erik-adelbert/aoc/2022/README.md

     140

 ## Day 14
 There's so much to say about this challenge!
-I worked my solution through many reworks and here it is running in less than 2ms!!
+I built my solution through many reworks and here it is running in less than 2ms!!
 You'll see much more wizardry in this program than I intended at first.
 But the first iteration of this program was running in the 150ms realm, drowning in map accesses...
 Then I decided to translate and resize the world to fit it into a byte array: 50ms.

 Casually talking about this challenge with a friend, he was telling me about is plan to solve part2 by mapping hollows instead of walls.